-Prerequisite: Associate Degree from a NAACLS accredited MLT/CLT program or MLS 351 with a grade of C or better, or CHM 101 and CHM 107.
+Prerequisite: MLS 351 with a grade of "C" or higher and acceptance to the MLS traditional program OR acceptance to the MLS 2+2 program.
 Case study applications allow the student to become involved in laboratory principles and procedures at a medical technologist with in-depth application and reinforcement of chemistry principles and techniques in a medical laboratory job setting.
 Topics include carbohydrates, electrolytes and acid-base balance, nitrogenous compounds, enzymes and endocrinology, liver functions, lipids, therapeutic drugs and toxicology, automated chemistry - routine and stat, immunoassay, special chemistry tests, molecular diagnostics, recording accuracy, safety, and quality control.